hutnerr/pylmpis/README.md

 ## Command-List
 - Misc Commands
-  - `pick` - Randomly selects an item
+  - `pick` - Randomly selects an item.
+Can be weighted.
   - `calculator` - Interactive calculator ([NOT MINE](https://github.com/sanamopy/discord.py-tutorials/tree/main/Episode%2014%20-%20Calculator))
   - `post` - Post a file from the bot's library.
   - `gamer` - Pings the entire server.
 Can be set to go off at a later time.